ilovecats4606/Lanschool-Air-Research/README.md

 Alright serious shit now.
-The logs are encrypted with this key:
+The logs are encrypted with this public key:

 ```